 Work should fit your brain, not the other way around.
-Many autistic adults find regular jobs exhausting—rigid schedules, noisy work environments, being "perceived" by co-workers, and constant social demands.
+Many autistic adults find regular jobs exhausting — rigid schedules, noisy environments, constant social demands, and the relentless effort of masking.
 Side hustles and small business ideas can flip that script.
 You can set your own schedule, control your sensory input, and build an own business that respects your needs on the autism spectrum.

 Why Side Hustles Work Well for Autistic Adults

-💡 Key insight: Being your own boss means you can set boundaries and design a work environment that keeps you steady for the long period—without masking your way through every day.
+💡 Key insight: Being your own boss means you can set boundaries and design a work environment that keeps you steady for the long term — without masking your way through every day.

 The One-Page Business Plan (5 Minutes)